Total Credits: 1.1 Self Study

 Note: This material qualifies for self-study credit only.
 Pursuant to Regulation 15.04.5, a lawyer may receive up to six hours of self-study credit in a reporting year.
 Self-study programs do not qualify for GAL Certification, ethics, elimination of bias or Kansas credit.

-Martha Brown practices law in the field of Elder Law and Special Needs and is a Certified Elder Law Attorney.
-Her firm concentrates on the legal needs of the elderly and people with disabilities.
-She is active in various associations and has received numerous awards for her work.
+Martha Brown is a Certified Elder Law Attorney.
+Her firm, Mitchell, Brown & Associates concentrates on the unique legal needs of the elderly and individuals with disabilities.
+She is active in various committees and associations as well as receiving numerous awards for her work with the elderly and individuals with disabilities.

 Click HERE to review the Cancellation Policy.